Somyalohani/TEMPORAL-EMOTION-DETECTION/README.md

 # TEMPORAL-EMOTION-DETECTION

+The RelevantPapers folder consists of the most important papers that have been crucial to the shaping of this project.

+SomyaLohani_CGS702 is the project report for this project.

 INTRUCTIONS FOR RUNNING:

 1. To be able to run the models on your machine, first download a copy of the repository to your machine using the 'Download ZIP' feature provided by Github.
 Unzip the file to start using.